 Debt Service Coverage: Education One monitors the school's debt service coverage ratio on a quarterly basis, reporting out at the school's regularly scheduled board meetings.
 This ratio is a measurement of the cash flow available to pay current debt obligations.
-The debt service coverage ratio for the 2019-20 school year was not available, as this is an interim year for TBLA.
+Due to DMA's first year of operation being the 2019-20 school year, this indicator is rated as Not Applicable.
 The rubric for Debt Service Coverage is as follows: